balenaltd/handbook/Travel-&-Expenses-101.md

 In order to book your accommodation you first get in touch with the Operations Team.
 They will guide you whether you need to book a hotel room by yourself or if the Operations Team will arrange accommodation on your behalf.

-The Ops team would book your accommodation in case more extensive research is required or the booking cannot be performed using Nextravel.
+The Operations team would book your accommodation in case more extensive research is required or the booking cannot be performed using Nextravel.
 Airbnb reservations also go through the Ops team.

-## How should I pay for my expenses while I'm travelling?
+## How should I pay for my expenses while I'm traveling?

 All the expenses made for the duration of your business travel is covered by balena.
-For clarification purposes these expenses include accommodation, food, business meals, transport and any unforeseen H/W required to perform the task at hand.
+For clarification purposes, these expenses include accommodation, food, business meals, transport and any unforeseen H/W required to perform the task at hand.
 Accommodation most of the times is prepaid or handled by the Operations Team.
 Meals, transportation and other expenses are paid by the employee and reimbursed.

-## What happens in case of emergency?
+## What happens in case of an emergency?

-In case of an emergency the first thing you need to do is get in touch with the Operations Team.
+In case of an emergency, the first thing you need to do is get in touch with the Operations Team.
 Don’t hesitate to contact Apostolis (apostolis@balena.io), Stefanos (stefanos@balena.io) or Fotis (fotis@balena.io) via email or in the operations flow in Flowdock.
-In case of an emergency, don't hesitate to call them on their mobile phones (Apostolis +30 6946913376, Stefanos +30  6936896999, Fotis +30 6979180161) They will guide you in any way possible.
+In case of an emergency, don't hesitate to call them on their mobile phones (Apostolis +30 6946913376, Stefanos +30  6936896999, Fotis +30 6979180161).
+They will guide you in any way possible.
 In the unlikely event that the Operations Team is not available to assist you (that would occur only due to time difference), and depending on the need, there are a few things you can do.
 Please see below.

 ### Travel

-If the emergency for example is Travel related (flight cancellation, adjustments etc.), you can always phone NexTravel and let them figure out and straighten out any issues that have risen.
+If the emergency is travel related (flight cancellation, adjustments etc.), you can always phone NexTravel and let them figure out and straighten out any issues that have arisen.
 NexTravel support team is available 24/7 by phone +1-844-800-9855 or via email to support@nextravel.com

 ### Accommodation

-In case the emergency requires an employee to pay for something that was supposed to be handled by balena (eg Hotel room), but for unpredictable reason it wasn’t, then the employee will be reimbursed as soon as the Operations Team receives the expense report.
+In case the emergency requires an employee to pay for something that was supposed to be handled by balena (eg Hotel room), but for an unpredictable reason, it wasn’t, then the employee will be reimbursed as soon as the Operations Team receives the expense report.

 ## Do I have travel insurance?

 All Balena, Inc. employees (US) are covered by travel insurance.
 You can check out the blue card [here](https://drive.google.com/open?id=1_LBJM6eLHa6kiCzCK8VGBYj6Ii3cEbR_).
-In case of an emergency the first thing you need to do is get in touch with the Operations Team.
+In case of an emergency, the first thing you need to do is get in touch with the Operations team.

 ## How do I submit my expense report and when will it get reimbursed?